MikeDigitize/lazy/README.md

 ## Usage

-To use the `LazyScroll` class call the class with a CSS selector and the plugin will do the rest, loading images as they appear in the viewport.
+To use the `LazyScroll` class, call the class with a CSS selector and the plugin will do the rest, loading images as they appear in the viewport.

 ```javascript
 const lazy = new LazyScroll('.lazy-image');